dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 - active users
 - monthly recurring revenue (mrr)

 In v1.0, dbt supports metric definitions as a new node type.
-Like [exposures](exposures), metrics participate in the dbt docs lineage (DAG) and can be expressed in YAML files.
-By defining metrics in dbt projects, you encode crucial business logic in tested, version-controlled code.
+Like [exposures](exposures), metrics appear as nodes in the directed acyclic graph (DAG) and can be expressed in YAML files.
+Defining metrics in dbt projects encodes crucial business logic in tested, version-controlled code.
 Further, you can expose these metrics definitions to downstream tooling, which drives consistency and precision in metric reporting.

 ### Benefits of defining metrics